-Analysis | The political craziness in Idaho
+Analysis | The political craziness in the Idaho GOP

 “I am unaware of any request for Idaho National Guard assistance under the Emergency Management Assistance Compact (EMAC) from Texas or Arizona,” Maj.
 Gen. Michael J. Garshak wrote.
 “As you are aware, the Idaho National Guard is not a law enforcement agency.”

-What’s also notable here is that, even to the extent this is a thinly veiled effort to use official government resources to get to Little’s right in the service of her political ambitions, it’s not like Little has been a shrinking violet on this stuff.
+What’s also notable here is that, even to the extent this is a thinly veiled effort by McGeachin to use official government resources to get to Little’s right in the service of her political ambitions, it’s not like Little has been a shrinking violet on this stuff.

 Little, like some other governors, has sent law enforcement to the border — in his case, state troopers focused on preventing the flow of drugs.
 He has also taken action on vaccine passports, issuing an order in April banning any requirement for constituents to have them when using government services or buildings.
 And he has also consistently opposed a statewide mask mandate.

 In each case, McGeachin aligns with a view ascendant in some parts of the GOP that there should be a top-down approach to preventing things conservatives don’t like and coronavirus regulations by, well, regulating them.
-Many GOP governors like Little have been uneasy about dictating what local governments and businesses can do on issues such as mask mandates and requiring vaccinations.
+Many GOP governors such as Little have been uneasy about dictating what local governments and businesses can do on issues such as mask mandates and requiring vaccinations.
 They have argued that it is, in fact, a conservative position to let businesses function as they desire and to allow local officials to take the steps they view as necessary to stamp out the coronavirus.

 There is relatively little precedent for a lieutenant governor using such situations to push through measures that a governor opposes.
 That’s in large part because in most states, the two run on the same ticket and, even if they are elected separately, they most often hail from the same party.
 Not all states transfer power to the lieutenant governor in the governor’s absence, either.